sandeepkd143/proton/README.md

-# proton
+# Proton
-An in-memory cluster friendly key-value store
+An in-memory cluster friendly key-value store written in C++